We work with governments and developers to leverage social value in construction and infrastructure projects.

 Community Benefits in Construction

 Community Benefit Agreements (CBAs) are agreements which seek to achieve community benefits from infrastructure and development projects.
 They are collaboratively designed and implemented between communities, the construction sector and government.
-The benefits sought after generally fall into the categories of employment, skills and training, adding a social value into the supply chain and community development opportunities, such as supporting local arts and culture.
+The benefits sought after generally fall into the categories of employment, skills and training, to ensure projects enhance social, cultural, environmental, and economic opportunities for and with community.

 What we offer